Friedrich Wilhelm Joseph von Schelling

 Matthews also concentrates on the earlier Schelling from a perspective where theology plays a major role, revealing informative connections of the young Schelling’s philosophy to Pietists such as Friedrich Christoph Oetinger and Phillip Matthäus Hahn, and offering discussions of how Schelling moves away from Kant.
 However, the dangers of a theological interpretation of Schelling are already apparent in Matthews’ agenda: ‘The speculative thesis of this work is that there exists in the work of Schelling a possible schema for a new configuration of unity and freedom capable of overcoming the destructive void of contemporary philosophy’ (Matthews 2011: 27).
 This supposedly new configuration involves: ‘the realization of nature in its sacred status as the deity externalized, the spirit of the divine made flesh’ (30).
 What is at issue is supposed to be manifest in the experience of art that transcends the ‘static categories of the understanding’ (22): ‘it is precisely this experience, this sublime realization of the oneness of our natures, which overcomes our alienation and redeems us, making us whole again with our nature’ (34).
 These rather grandiose claims may have made some sense during the period of the early Schelling, but invocation of ‘a telos that requires humans to act and order their lives so as to best express the harmony of the universe’ (69) seems to ignore the subsequent developments of modernity in science and technology, which manifests anything but the ‘harmony of the universe’.

 Using theologically based interpretation of philosophy from the past while seeking to circumvent the political, social, and scientific experience of the modern era too easily suggests avoidance rather than confrontation of the contradictions of that era.
 Such an approach can really only invoke Schelling if one keeps to his early work, and it is notable that Matthews’s does not mention the effects of Jacobi and the early Romantics even on the early Schelling’s project, which make it hard to think of Schelling solely in terms of a theological harmony.
-The claim that the early Schelling involves the idea that ‘our way of thinking does, in this regard, actually manifest the structure of nature’ (183) also ignores Schelling’s later existential claims, like the following: ‘our self-consciousness is not at all the consciousness of that nature which has passed through everything, it is precisely just our consciousness … for the consciousness of man is not = the consciousness of nature….
+The claim that the early Schelling involves the idea that ‘our way of thinking does, in this regard, actually manifest the structure of nature’ (183) also ignores Schelling’s later existential claims, such as the following: ‘our self-consciousness is not at all the consciousness of that nature which has passed through everything, it is precisely just our consciousness … for the consciousness of man is not = the consciousness of nature….
 Far from man and his activity making the world comprehensible, man himself is that which is most incomprehensible (SW II/3 pp. 5–7).
 If even Schelling himself comes to question a theologically directed harmonisation of humankind’s relationship to the world, it seems questionable to construct an account of Schelling based wholly on the idea of such harmonisation.

 McGrath (2021) also takes a predominantly theological approach, but this time in an extensive and informative examination of Schelling’s late philosophy: ‘What is ultimately at stake in the Schelling–Hegel dispute, then – and this is still not sufficiently recognised by the new generation of scholars of German idealism – is the philosophical interpretation of Christianity, or as I will put it in this work, the interpretation of the end of Christianity’ (McGrath 2021: 6).
 The essential tension in philosophical interpretation of Schelling McGrath points to is suggested when he cites Markus Gabriel’s deflationary understanding of ‘God’ in Schelling: ‘For Schelling, it is crucial to note that “God” refers to nothing more or less than the incessant and polymorphous becoming of intelligibility.
 God is sense, the almost trivial fact that the ways we access the world (our sense-making practices, which generate fields of sense) belong to the world itself’ (Gabriel 2015: 82).
 McGrath, in contrast, talks in terms of: ‘An absolute future when pantheism will be real, when God will actually be everything, without any diminishment of the reality of individual things, the eventfulness of time or the freedom of the human being – this is the master-thought of the late Schelling’ (McGrath 2021: 65).

 There can be no philosophical argument that could substantiate such a vision, and this suggests where the philosophy/theology division becomes decisive in Schelling interpretation.
 McGrath has to rely on faith: ‘By a theology of revelation I mean a theology which assumes, not blind fidelity to authoritatively pronounced propositions, but an ordinary intellect “illumined” by faith’ (11).
 This leads, rather as it does in Matthews, to some fairly grandiose claims: ‘I mean to outline, elaborate and evaluate the logical, moral and existential arguments Schelling offers us for assuming revelation as an explanation for nature, the human situation and history’ (14), and ‘Schelling is proposing that the New Testament should be taken as offering us knowledge of ultimate things, knowledge that can and should be appropriated by philosophy in a post-Kantian register’ (30).
-One’s response to this will depend very much on one’s relationship to theology, but interpretations like the following can make one wary of trying to actualise Schelling’s philosophy from a theological perspective: ‘Justice and a flourishing human civilisation will only be achieved via a universal experience of the redeeming God – this is the social-political upshot of the Philosophy of Revelation’ (240).
+One’s response to this will depend very much on one’s relationship to theology, but interpretations such as the following can make one wary of trying to actualise Schelling’s philosophy from a theological perspective: ‘Justice and a flourishing human civilisation will only be achieved via a universal experience of the redeeming God – this is the social-political upshot of the Philosophy of Revelation’ (240).
 The undeniable virtues of McGrath’s book lie in the wealth of detailed exploration of Schelling’s later texts, in his investigation of the distinction between negative and positive philosophy and its relationship to the critique of Hegel, and in his clarification of the idea of a ‘philosophical religion’ that is to be achieved via positive philosophy: ‘positive philosophy is the experience of the eventfulness of history, the disclosure, which can only be empirical, of meaningful history’ (50–1).

 What the recent philosophical and theological takes on Schelling can be said to share is their insistence on his widening the scope of ‘meaning’ beyond a semantic view, to include all the ways in which the world is disclosed to us.
 Gabriel focuses on the Philosophy of Mythology, and he sets himself an essentially philosophical agenda in which it is read as a ‘combination of three approaches, an ontotheological, an anthropological, and one based on the history of self-consciousness’ (Gabriel 2006: 6), such that ‘One can see in Schelling’s thinking the attempt to shift the anthropological component of cognition into the centre of the founding of metaphysics’ (23).
 His ‘concept of the history of religion as the history of self-consciousness is constitutive for the whole of the Philosophy of Mythology’ (52).
 Whereas modern natural scientific understanding sees meaning in terms of semantic relations between language and a world of physical objects: ‘Mythological consciousness […] does not exclusively inhabit a world of meaning, but rather a world of meaningfulness’ (31).
 Schelling therefore, in a manner that is echoed in certain respects by Heidegger, ‘seeks to oppose modern [scientistic] consciousness via the proof that it arose from mythological consciousness’ (31).